Sports (Huey Lewis and the News album): Production

 Sports was self-produced by the band after their manager, Bob Brown, felt the band's own demos were better than the producers they had been considering.
 The ethos behind the production of the album was to meld old techniques and instrumentation with modern technology, inspired by hearing the use of an electronic drum machine on Steely Dan's 1980 song "Hey Nineteen".
 The juxtaposition of an old style vocal sound with the modern LinnDrum on "Bad Is Bad" provided guidance for the rest of the album's production.

 Lewis's idea to record "I Want a New Drug" with a sequenced bass line and drum machine was initially met with displeasure by both bassist Mario Cipollina and drummer Bill Gibson.
 The first attempt at this was deemed unsatisfactory and the song was re-recorded with the full band, but after the album was mixed, Lewis decided that both "I Want a New Drug" and "The Heart of Rock & Roll" needed to be re-recorded with sequenced bass and drums, adding a slight tempo increase in the process.
 The band initially used a kick drum to create the simulated heartbeat sound for "The Heart of Rock & Roll" but were unhappy with the results, so engineer Jim Gaines and keyboardist Sean Hopper spent six hours developing a new heartbeat sound using various other means.
 Lewis later referred to the album's production style as "cut and paste, put together piece by piece".

 Lewis approached Gaines with the idea to record "Heart and Soul", which they initially thought was an unreleased song.
-Gaines later recalled that, while the band was working on the song, an engineer mentioned that it had already been covered by both Exile and the BusBoys.
+Gaines later recalled that, while the band was working on the song, an engineer mentioned that it had already been covered by both Exile [sic] and the BusBoys.
 Although the band's recording was ultimately finished, it was initially shelved.
 However, Lewis later recalled hearing the BusBoys recording their version in an adjacent studio, and that he'd decided his version with the News "had merit" and was "maybe a little better".
 It eventually became the album's first single.
 "Honky Tonk Blues" was an attempt to cover the Hank Williams song in the style of Status Quo, and Lewis later stated that Hank Williams Jr. complimented the News on their rendition.

 Brown became concerned about Sports being promoted properly when the band's label, Chrysalis Records, fired much of its production staff.
 As a result, the band made a decision to withhold the finished record from the label until the issues were resolved.